baskaryabase/jwt-auth-starter/README.md

 2. "/signin"<br/>
    - method(post)<br/>
-   allows user to sign in and serves token and user credentials with following details<br/>
+   allows user to sign in and serves token and user credentials with following details in json payload<br/>
      - username or email
      - password